 Creamy and tender, these perfectly baked sweet potatoes are everything you want your potato to be.
 It’s all the in the “secret step”!

 Sweet potatoes, do you love them?
 I know there are plenty of haters out there but I’m sure that most of you are fans, am I right?
-If so, you’re going to love this method for baking the perfectly baked sweet potato.
+If so, you’re going to love this method for baking the perfectly baked sweet potatoes.

-PERFECTLY BAKED SWEET POTATOES
+THE TRICK TO PERFECTLY BAKED SWEET POTATOES

 When it comes to sweet potatoes, baking them is definitely the way to go.
 If you’ve ever tried to microwave one, you know you’re better off taking the extra time to put them in the oven as they just aren’t that good.
 But when they are baked right, they turn into little satchels of creamy, sweet heaven.